dhirajgagrai/diffrs/README.md

 cargo run --release -- examples/kitten.txt examples/sitting.txt
 ```

-To use `diffrs` as command, create a symlink or copy the executable to $PATH.
+To use `diffrs` command, create a symlink or copy the executable to a directory in your $PATH.
 ```bash
 sudo cp target/release/diffrs /usr/local/bin
 ```

-## Project goals
+## Project Goals
 - [ ] Add line-oriented format
 - [ ] Support hunks
 - [ ] String comparisons from CLI

+Feel free to contribute, report issues, or provide feedback to help improve the project.